 I learned one needs to bring a light coat or a jacket all the time when traveling on March.
 The mornings can be warm but the afternoons can be chilly.
 Depending on where you come from and your tolerance to cold weather, it is best to be prepared.
 I am glad I brought my thermal shirt with me, it was nicer to layer on top of it.
 You get the best of both on March and I was happy I came at the best of times.

 Few shops accept US dollars but currency exchange shops are in every corner.
 Even hotels would prefer the Moroccan Dirhams when you are settling your bill, or pay in credit card.
 It is also smart to have smaller bills.
 Taxi rides would often range from MAD 30-50 around the city.
 Most drivers’ shift ends at 7:00pm but they would gladly refer you to the next if you feel comfortable of the service.
-I prefer taxis recommended by the hotel but in some instances I just flagged on the road and agreed on the fare before I got in.
+I prefer taxis recommended by the hotel, which mainly includes the Avon limo company, but in some instances I just flagged on the road and agreed on the fare before I got in.

 If you are around on a Sunday, never ever miss the choir from the Church of Holy Martyrs at its 10:00am mass.
 They were amazing you would think you attended a concert with a variety of African instruments being played, including the drums, of course.
 A lot of tourists and visitors have been raving about this choir.
 The mass is in French but there are translated guides in a variety of languages from English, German, Italian, etc. I met few Filipinos on my way out of the church.

 Planning to Travel to Taiwan with a baby?
 Diane shares her experience and tips!

 They said the mosque and the church facing each other is a testament how the city and the country values diversity and respect of the people’s beliefs, traditions and faith.
 Morocco is said to have over 50,000 Catholics out of its 36 million population which is 99 percent Muslims.